 Origin of postmaster general

-Examples from the Web for postmaster general
+Cultural definitions for postmaster general

 The head of the United States Postal Service.
 Until 1970, the postmaster general was head of the federal Post Office Department and a member of the president's cabinet.
 In 1970, the Postal Service was set up as an independent agency in place of the Post Office Department.
 The Postal Service is operated like a private corporation, although postal workers receive the benefits of federal employees.